GameDevTecnico/cubos/docs/pages/2_features/ecs.md

 Before components and resources are used in a World, they must be registered on it.
 This should be done once, at the start of the program.
-For example, using the **CUBOS.** @ref cubos::engine::Cubos "main class", for the previous example we would write:
+For example, using the **CUBOS.** @ref cubos::core::ecs::Cubos "main class", for the previous example we would write:

 ```cpp
 cubos.addComponent<Position>();